 The point we are trying to make is that the earlier you start planning (and budgeting) for your vacation, the better off you will be when the time comes to take it.
 There’s nothing worse than going on vacation with less money than you expected, overspending, and coming back worrying about how rent will be covered.

 The earlier you plan and set a budget, the easier it will be for you to stay within that budget.
 You will have more time to scope out changing rates in flights and hotels.
 You will have more time to research and maximize your experience.
 Planning a vacation is a wonderful experience!
 Don’t make it stressful by waiting until the last minute.

 Are you planning on traveling this year?
 How do you plan for vacations?
 What tips do you have to share that work for you when it comes to staying in your travel budget?
 Share your thoughts, tips and experiences with the CGS community by leaving a comment below.
-You can also share your future explorations in the Live, Dine, Travel group!
+You can also share your future explorations in the CGS Facebook Group!